 While this model of development may be the most widely accepted, many difficulties have arisen in the application of its principles.
 In other words, there is a yawning gap between theory and practice.
 In practice, the dominant model being used to formulate programs and policies is not human development, but rather economic development.
-In fact, a progressive reductionism is evident in many "remittances for development" programs, which goes through various stages: Human development.
+In fact, a progressive reductionism is evident in many "remittances for development" programs, which goes through various stages: Human development Focus on well-being -> Economic development -> Economistic development.